Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Conclusion

-We have proposed that the critical balance of linear and nonlinear time scales, originally introduced for Alfv\'enic turbulence \citep{Higdon84,GS95} and more recently, for other types of magnetised plasma turbulence \citep{Cho04,Tome}, should be used as a universal scaling conjecture for anisotropic wave systems.
+We have proposed that the critical balance of linear and nonlinear time scales, originally introduced for Alfv\'enic turbulence \citep{Higdon84,GS95} and more recently, for other types of magnetised plasma turbulence \citep{Cho04,Tome}, should be used as a universal scaling conjecture for anisotropic turbulence in natural systems capable of supporting linear waves.
 While there are some indications that this idea works for stratified turbulence \citep{Lindborg06}, it has not been tested in rotating turbulence, for which we have proposed a novel energy cascade scenario and a set of verifiable predictions.

-In neutral fluids, the two examples we have considered --- rotating and stratified turbulence --- suggest that the critically balanced cascade provides a path from the strongly anisotropic fluctuations caused by the presence of the external field (mean rotation or gradient) to isotropic Kolmogorov turbulence inevitable at sufficiently small scales (cf.\ \citealt{Davidson06}).
-In that way, neutral fluids are different from conducting fluids and plasmas, where the presence of a mean magnetic field is felt at all scales and the anisotropy only gets stronger as smaller scales.
+In neutral fluids, the two examples we have considered --- rotating and stratified turbulence --- suggest that the critically balanced cascade provides a path from the strongly anisotropic fluctuations caused by the presence of an external field (mean rotation or gradient) to isotropic Kolmogorov turbulence inevitable at sufficiently small scales (cf.\ \citealt{Davidson06}).
+In that way, neutral fluids are different from conducting fluids and plasmas, where the presence of a mean magnetic field is felt at all scales and the anisotropy only gets stronger at smaller scales.

 We observe that one might draw parallels between the CB principle and the ``generalised Phillips spectra'' \citep{Newell08} that are thought to emerge from the break down of weak turbulence in many wave systems, e.g., surface water waves \citep{Phillips58,Phillips85,Newell08}, Rossby waves \citep{Rhines75}, Kelvin waves in cryogenic turbulence \citep{Vinen00} and Bose-Einstein condensates \citep{Proment09}.
-See also discussions of such universal flux-independent spectra by \citet{Denissenko07} and \citet[][p.~12]{Cardy08}.
-Some of these examples do not quite fit the anisotropic type considered here and the break down of weak turbulence there may be related to formation of singular structures: this is discussed in more detail in \apref{ap_CS}.
+We note, however that some of these examples do not quite fit the anisotropic 3D type considered here and the break down of weak turbulence there may be related to formation of singular structures: this is discussed in more detail in \apref{ap_CS}.